matt-dong-123/dotfiles/README.md

-# This is no longer a dotfiles repo.
-This is heaven
+# This is no longer just a dotfiles repo

-## Things you'll see in the repo
+## Things you'll see in here

 - aerospace
 - btop